leesean5150/ml_pipeline/README.md

     - GRADIENT_LEARNING_RATE, which indicates the amount of contribution that each new tree has for the models overall prediction.
 The default should be left at 0.1.
 ## Pipeline Logic
 The overarching pipeline consists of a preprocessing step followed by the classifier.
-This passes the cleaned and processed data into the machine learning model to generate a model to predict whether the call is a scam.This can be seen in the image below:\
+This passes the cleaned and processed data into the machine learning model to generate a model to predict whether the call is a scam.
+There was an attempt to use the Synthetic Minority Over-sampling Technique because of the overwhelming number of non-scam calls in comparison to scam calls, but it caused accuracy and precision of the model to drop significantly, so it was dropped from the planned pipeline.
+The code however, remains in main.py and there is an option to toggle it on or off in the .env file.
+This can be seen in the image below:\
 \
 The preprocessing step is a column transformer which helps to handle potential errors in the dataset.
 This column transformer contains two different pipelines, the categorical processor and the numerical processor, to handle the categorical column and the numerical column respectively.
 This can be seen in the image below:\
 \